Disclaimer: When I took the 1 800 Contacts Express Exam, it was offered for free. As of February 2023, the exam costs $20.

 From there, you’ll have to wait for a doctor to review your results.
 I received my results within two hours of completing the exam, but the site notes that it could take up to 48 hours.
-The results from the online eye exam were the same as they were from the eye doctor I saw.
+The results I got from the online eye exam were the same as they were from the eye doctor.

 Once I received my prescription, I was able to order new contacts right away.
 Thankfully, I waited.

 Four days after completing my online eye exam, I received an email from 1 800 Contacts asking me to take a follow-up survey on the exam.
 Once I completed the survey, I received a $5 credit in my 1 800 Contacts account to go toward my order!